Shin-Alfa/bsv-skills-center/important-concepts/high-level/time-stamping-and-on-chain-data.md

 ## Timestamp Server

 BSV uses a distributed timestamp server to create a public record of transactions.
 This is achieved by hashing transactions into an ongoing chain, forming a record that is computationally impractical to alter.
-Each timestamp includes the previous timestamp in its hash, forming a chain of blocks, or a “blockchain.”
+Each timestamp includes the previous timestamp in its hash, forming a chain of blocks, or a “blockchain".
+The blocks use a Unix timestamp, which is the number of seconds elapsed since January 1, 1970.

 ## Proof of Work